 So, please do the work, stop chasing meaningless goals and find something true enough, deep enough and meaningful enough to really make a difference in this world.

 And perhaps one way to start, is simply to start by doing something, anything differently - take a challenge, do something never considered before, don't overthink it, don't worry about a ROI, just do it and watch how one brave and creative action can open the doors to many more.

-I am there to provide emotional, intellectual, spiritual and therapeutic support, to enable each soul to have the most peaceful and content death that they are able to.
+I am there to provide emotional, psychological and spiritual support, to enable each person to have the most peaceful and content death, that they are able to.